Page and Domain Authority Strongly Impact Your Rankings

 Relevance is a measure of how easy it is for the search engine to tell that your web page is really about the search term that’s been used.
 We improve your relevance with on-page search engine optimization, and we talk about that extensively on other pages of our site.

-Reputation is measured by the number of links coming into your web site and the quality of those links.
-The most common term for that is “link popularity”.
+Reputation is measured by the number of links coming into your web site and (especially) the quality of those links.
+The most common term for that is Domain Authority.
+In addition, each page on your site has its own Page Authority.

-A web page’s link popularity score is measured by the number of other web pages that link to it, and that includes pages linking from within your web site as well as links from pages on other web sites.
-Some of the more popular search engines like Google and Yahoo have toolbars which display an indicator of the link popularity of a given page.
+A web page’s authority score is measured by the number of other web pages that link to it, and that includes pages linking from within your web site as well as links from pages on other web sites.
+The most commonly used indicator authority is from Moz.
+Both Page and Domain Authority are scored on a scale of 1-100, with higher scores indicating greater importance or authority on the web.

-If all of the top ranking web sites for one of your critical keyword phrases have link popularity scores of 5, 6, or 7 but your web site has a link popularity score of 2, it will be very difficult (if not impossible) for your web site to rank among them, no matter how well optimized it is for keyword relevance.
+If all of the top ranking web sites for one of your critical keyword phrases have authority scores of 25-30 but your web site has a Domain Authority of 10-15, it will be very difficult for your web site to rank among them, no matter how well optimized it is for keyword relevance.
 Therefore it’s important to embark on a link building campaign so that your web site can effectively compete with others.

-Link popularity generally accounts for about 30% of all factors affecting your rankings in the search engines.
-This percentage varies depending on each particular search engine’s degree of emphasis on link popularity.
-Google weighs link popularity more heavily than other search engines: it accounts for 40-50% of where you rank in Google.
+Your domain authority generally accounts for about 30% of all factors affecting your rankings in the search engines.
+This percentage varies depending on each particular search engine’s degree of emphasis on authority.
+Google weighs it more heavily than other search engines: Your online authority can account for 40-50% or more of where you rank in Google.

 In Rank Magic’s search engine optimization recommendations, we always take into account the effect of links among the pages of your web site on your site’s link popularity.
-That’s one of the two components of link popularity.
+That’s one way pages on your site gain authority.
 The other component has to do with how many pages from other web sites are linking to pages on your site.
-That’s what we work to increase in a link building campaign.
+That’s what we work to increase in our link building efforts for you.

-There are several ways to build your link popularity.
+There are several ways to build your Domain Authority, and indirectly your page authority.
 Here are a few.

 - Excellent content on your site that provides value to your visitors will encourage links without your having to ask for them.

-- Often it’s necessary to request that other web sites link to yours.
+- Often it’s necessary to approach other web sites to link to yours.

 Are All Links of Equal Value?

-Another factor that distinguishes the value of different links is the link popularity of the linking web site.
-A link from a web site with a PageRank of 8 is far more valuable to you that link from a web site with a PageRank of 1.
+Another factor that distinguishes the value of different links is the authority of the linking web site.
+A link from a web site with a Domain Authority of 35 is far more valuable to you than a similar link from a web site with an authority of 10 or 15.

 Which Sites Should I Consider When Exchanging Links?